Arizona Nursing Colleges & Licenses | AZ

 University of Arizona (Online)

-The master of science for entry to the profession of nursing (MEPN) at the University of Arizona is an accelerated 15-month program designed for individuals who already hold a university degree in another field and wish to enter the nursing profession.
+The master;s of science for entry to the profession of nursing (MEPN) at the University of Arizona is an accelerated 15-month program designed for individuals who already hold a university degree in another field and wish to enter the nursing profession.
 This program offers options in Gilbert and Tucson, allowing students to train with community clinical experts across all specialty areas.
 The program boasts strong outcomes, including a high first-time NCLEX pass rate and a competitive graduate starting salary.

 The MEPN program is accredited by the Commission on Collegiate Nursing Education and approved by the Arizona State Board of Nursing, affirming its commitment to academic excellence and professional preparation.
 It is affiliated with the American Association of Colleges of Nursing and the Western Institute of Nursing.
 The program’s curriculum meets the licensure requirements of nearly all states and territories, making it a viable choice for those seeking professional licensure or certification outside of Arizona.